 Reasonable belief is that which an ordinary person of average intelligence and sound mind would believe.
 Chapter 37 requires certain disciplinary decisions when the superintendent or designee has a reasonable belief that a student engaged in conduct punishable as a felony offense.
-In forming such a reasonable belief, the superintendent or designee may use all available information and must consider the information furnished in the notice as student's arrest under Code of Criminal Procedure Article 15.27.
+In forming such a reasonable belief, the superintendent or designee may use all available information, including the notice of an arrest under Article 15.27 of the Code of Criminal Procedure.